EXPLAINER: Why US inflation is so high, and when it may ease

 But sharply higher inflation, should it persist, might compel the Fed to accelerate that timetable; investors expect at least two Fed rate hikes next year.

-“We’ve been fighting non-existent inflation since the 1990s,’’ said Diane Swonk, chief economist at the accounting and consulting firm Grand Thornton, “and now we’re talking about fighting an inflation that is real.’’
+“We’ve been fighting non-existent inflation since the 1990s,’’ said Diane Swonk, chief economist at the accounting and consulting firm Grant Thornton, “and now we’re talking about fighting an inflation that is real.’’

 AP Economics Writer Christopher Rugaber contributed to this report.